CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.5.1 General Groupware.md

 ### 2 2 Incorrect setting of the groupware

 Because groupware systems are complex, many security issues can arise due to the many possible settings and the parameters that interact with each other.
 For example, server components could operate on inappropriate systems.
-In addition, it might be possible to ignore or disregard the essential settings (for example, encryption of individual groupware services or restrictions on rights according to authorization management).
+In addition, it would be possible to ignore or disregard the essential settings (for example, encryption of individual groupware services or rights management rights restrictions).
 These vulnerabilities can lead to a significant loss of availability, authenticity and confidentiality of information, thereby hindering the functionality of groupware systems and corrupting processed data.
 If rights are wrongly assigned to a groupware database, this can cause damaging data leak scenarios or unauthorized manipulation in the authorization management of the institution.
 The manipulations can result, for example, in incorrect settings that disturb the entire groupware system or individual services.

 ### 2 3 Misuse of self-developed macros and programming interfaces in groupware services